Elichadai25/Elichadai_olga/README.md

 ## 🔍 Tasks and Explanations

-### 1️⃣ Compare Values with Previous or Next Records
+### 1️⃣ Compare Values with Previous or Next Records:

 **Functions used**: `LAG()`, `LEAD()`